 - Wikipedia: Clanking replicator.
 A term to distinguish macroscale selfreplication from nanoscale selfreplication.
 But crystolecule level self replication is very similar to macroscale self replication.
 So the meaning can be dragged back.
 A clanking nano replicator so to say.

 (Sidenote: Actual clanking "sounds" should be avoided.
 Sound emission = loss of energy = inefficient operation = need for waste heat removal)

 The ribosome and similar artificial biomimetic nano"machines"

-- non self replication
+- are not capable of independent self replication

-- critically dependent on brownian movement
+- are critically dependent on brownian motion / diffusion transport

-- and can only assembles floppy linear chain molecules which again need brownian motion to fold into something useful
+- can only assembles floppy linear chain molecules which again need brownian motion to fold into something useful

 (wiki-TODO: add image of dividing cells illustrating the analogy - use it on other related pages too - goo)

 - gemstone metamaterial on-chip factory – Identified as promising far term target via exploratory engineering